Ole Miss Opens 2015 Season Next Saturday

 As a unit, the Ole Miss offense again scored more than 30 points per game.
-Ole Miss broke school records for total offense (473.3 ypg), pass completions (310) and pass attempts (490).
+Ole Miss broke then-school records for total offense (473.3 ypg), pass completions (310) and pass attempts (490).
 The Rebels ranked third in the SEC in passing offense (283.3 ypg) and fifth in total offense, while finishing top 25 in the NCAA in both categories.

 In 2012, Werner helped turn around a Rebel offense that ranked at or near the bottom of the SEC in every statistical category in 2011 to rank top five in the SEC and top 50 in the nation in scoring, total offense and passing.